Gluten-free, vegan chocolate traybake

-I figured that if this whole gluten-free and vegan thing is to work it needs to have a figurehead chocolate cake.
+I figured that if my gluten-free and vegan blog is to work it needs to have a figurehead chocolate cake.
 After experimentation, this is the result (and it has been tested on a group of people who can eat normal chocolate cake who all thought it was delicious and didn’t really notice anything unusual about it).
 It keeps well for up to three days in an airtight container.

 One word of note though: gram flour is made from a small chickpea so the unbaked mixture does have a weird pea flavour to it (which disappears during cooking) but it does mean the bowl scrapings aren’t as yummy as you might expect… On the upside, I think it does mean the cake counts as one of your five a day.
 Bonus.